openshift/enhancements/enhancements/installer/aws-outpost-remote-workers.md

 install-config only AWS region subnet needs to be used so NLB is created for the apiserver to use.
 During manifest stage it is needed to change workers' machineSet to use subnets created in the outpost.
 As the last modification the user needs to update MTU for the network provider due to AWS Outpost supporting only 1300 bytes.
-One the cluster is deployed the user needs to install AWS load balancer operator and configure ALB ingress.
+Once the cluster is deployed the user needs to install AWS load balancer operator and configure ALB ingress.